ModernReforms/modernreforms.org/notes/religion.md

 ---
 id: g5mhvtpevmf8jb6g8sk2g9c
 title: Religion
+desc: >-
-desc: 'Religion is a system of common beliefs that unite some individuals and pit others against each other.'
+  Religion is a system of common beliefs that unite some individuals and pit others against each other.
-updated: 1655593307557
+updated: 1655663484627
 created: 1602388800000
 ---